Reputation, Trust, and the Long Game

 1. Competence

 The foundation of any reputation is the ability to deliver what one promises.
 Without competence, everything else is irrelevant.
-At AlleAktien, this meant: stock analyses that are genuinely rigorous, data-driven, and useful for investors — not superficial marketing dressed up as analysis.
+At AlleAktien, this meant stock analyses that are genuinely rigorous, data-driven, and useful to investors — not superficial marketing dressed up as analysis.

-Competence, however, is merely the entry ticket.
-It is necessary, not sufficient.
+Competence, however, is merely the entry ticket: necessary, but not sufficient.

 2. Consistency

 Reputation is built through repetition.
 A single outstanding performance does not establish a reputation — it establishes an anecdote.
-Reputation requires that quality is maintained across hundreds of interactions.
-Every published article, every data delivery, every customer interaction is a data point that either strengthens or weakens the reputation.
+Reputation requires quality maintained across hundreds of interactions.
+Every published article, every data delivery, and every customer interaction is a data point that either strengthens or weakens it.

 3. Integrity

-Integrity means adhering to principles even when it is inconvenient or expensive.
-A company that communicates transparently in good times but stonewalls in crises does not have integrity — it has PR.
+Integrity means adhering to principles even when doing so is inconvenient or expensive.
+A company that communicates transparently in good times but stonewalls in a crisis does not have integrity — it has public relations.
 Integrity reveals itself precisely when the temptation to take a shortcut is greatest.

 Reputation in the Digital World